technyon/nuki_hub/README.md

 If you set the value of `exportNH`/`exportMQTTS`/`exportHTTPS` to an integer value > 0 the `nukihub/configuration/json` will be cleared after the given amount of seconds (e.g. `{"exportMQTTS": 30}` will clear the JSON topic after 30 seconds)

-If you have enabled `Require Duo Push authentication for all sensitive Nuki Hub operations (changing/exporting settings)` you will first need to approve the Duo Push before the settings will be exported.
+If you have enabled `Require MFA (Duo/TOTP) authentication for all sensitive Nuki Hub operations (changing/exporting settings)` you will need to either provide a currently valid TOTP code as part of the sent JSON in the `totp` node or approve the Duo Push before the settings will be exported.

 ### Import/Change Nuki Hub settings over MQTT